GMiles1349/PascalGL/Documentation/PGLClock.md

 #### **Procedures/Functions**

 - procedure **Start()**

+*-- Description --*
--- Sets the TPGLClock instance's Running property to true, assigns CurrentTime the current CPU time inseconds, calculates the next TargetTime, and sets InitTime to CurrentTime.
+Sets the TPGLClock instance's Running property to true, assigns CurrentTime the current CPU time inseconds, calculates the next TargetTime, and sets InitTime to CurrentTime.